contentful/forma-36/packages/forma-36-react-components/README.md

 └── YourComponent.test.js.   // Component tests
 ```

-> If you use `yarn generate` in the root of the repo, this structure will be create automatically for you
+> If you use `yarn generate` in the root of the repo, this structure will be created automatically for you

 ### Styling